shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 lighting = false
 ```

 Whether to apply direct and indirect irradiance as post-process lighting.
-This option requires `normalNode` to be set when enabled.

 #### transmittance, inscattering